• Skip to primary navigation

 Raspberry Mascarpone Frosting

-2. Whip with an electric mixer on low speed for 1–2 minutes until the frosting is smooth and firm.
+2. Whip on low speed for 1–2 minutes until smooth, thick, and stable.

-3. Transfer the frosting to a piping bag and keep it refrigerated.
+3. Transfer to a piping bag and keep refrigerated until assembly.

-1. Place one cake layer on a cake board, then set it on a cake turntable.
+1. Place the first cake layer on a cake board set on a turntable.

-3. Fill the center with a layer of raspberry mascarpone frosting, followed by raspberry compote.
+3. Fill the center with raspberry mascarpone frosting, then add raspberry compote.

-6. Apply a second, thicker layer of buttercream and smooth it with a metal icing scraper.
+6. Add a second, thicker layer and smooth with a metal scraper.

 Equipment